laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 - blink-left, blink-right

     The light program runs during the bright period of the respective left or right indicator light.
-Note that the indicator light may also be blinking due to the hazard light function, in which case both blink-left and blink-right will be active during the same time.

 - winch-disabled, winch-idle, winch-in, winch-out